EricFan24/CS4156_TeamAkea/README.md

 - /add-user POST add user to database

-- /user-check check if user id match with password, return access token if passes authentication
+- /user-check GET check if user id match with password, return access token if passes authentication

-- /edit-tags endpoint for adding, removing tags for a given url, accepts a list of tags
+- /edit-tags POST endpoint for adding, removing tags for a given url, accepts a list of tags

-- /get-tags endpoint for getting tags from given urls accepts a list of urls
+- /get-tags GET endpoint for getting tags from given urls accepts a list of urls

 - /similar_urls GET endpoint for finding similar URLS on the basis of tags